WHAT'S ON IN PARIS

 Jaurès, Paris 19è, metro Porte de Pantin.

-Or check out the Cinema au Claire de Lune festival, August 1 - 19.
+Or check out the Cinema au Clair de Lune festival, first 3 weeks of August.
 The

 programme features movies filmed in Paris, some shown were they were shot.